Skip to content

 Field Type Required Description

-sampleRate double No Sampling rate, range [0,1], 0 means no collection, 1 means full collection, default value is 1.
+sampleRate double No Sampling rate, range [0,1], 0 means no sampling, 1 means full sampling, default is 1.

 traceType enum TraceType No Trace type, default is TraceType.ddTrace.